Skip to content

 npm install formlayer-plugin-combobox

 Replaces a <select> with an accessible, searchable combobox (ARIA 1.2 pattern).
 The original <select> stays hidden and in sync for form submission.
+Implemented with AbstractDomFormField — the hidden <select> holds the canonical value while the text input is the active control.

 <div data-form-field="country" data-field-type="combobox"